exercism/python/CONTRIBUTING.md

 ## 🐛 **Did you find a bug?**

 It's not uncommon that people discover typos, confusing directions, or incorrect implementations of  certain tests or code examples.
-Or you might have a great suggestion for a hint to aid students (💙) ,  see optimizations for exemplar or test code, find some missing test cases to add, or want to correct factual and/or logical errors.
+Or you might have a great suggestion for a hint to aid students (💙 &nbsp;) ,  see optimizations for exemplar or test code, find some missing test cases to add, or want to correct factual and/or logical errors.
 Or maybe you have a great idea for an exercise or feature.

 _Our track is always a work in progress!_ 🌟🌟
 Please  📛 &nbsp;[Open an issue](https://github.com/exercism/python/issues/new/choose)&nbsp;📛 , and let us know what you've found.